qoherent/ria-hub-docs/docs/content/Usage/actions/faq.md

     identifier: "actions-faq"
 ---

-# Frequently Asked Questions of Gitea Actions
+# Frequently Asked Questions of RIA Hub Actions

-This page contains some common questions and answers about Gitea Actions.
+This page contains some common questions and answers about RIA Hub Actions.

 ## Why is Actions not enabled by default?

 We know it's annoying to enable Actions for the whole instance and each repository one by one, but not everyone likes or needs this feature.
-We believe that more work needs to be done to improve Gitea Actions before it deserves any further special treatment.
+We believe that more work needs to be done to improve RIA Hub Actions before it deserves any further special treatment.

 ## Is it possible to enable Actions for new repositories by default for my own instance?